corda/corda/docs/source/upgrading-cordapps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In an explicit upgrade, contracts and states can be changed in arbitrary ways, if and only if all of the state's
 participants agree to the proposed upgrade.
-The following combinations of upgrades are possible:

-* A contract is upgraded while the state definition remains the same
-* A state is upgraded while the contract stays the same
-* The state and the contract are updated simultaneously
+To ensure the continuity of the chain the upgraded contract needs to declare the contract and
+constraint of the states it's allowed to replace.

+.. warning:: In Corda 4 we've introduced the Signature Constraint (see :doc:`api-contract-constraints`).
+States created or migrated to
+            the Signature Constraint can't be explicitly upgraded using the Contract upgrade transaction.
+This feature might be added in a future version.
+            Given the nature of the Signature constraint there should be little need to create a brand new contract to fix issues in the old contract.

 1. Preserve the existing state and contract definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Currently, all nodes must **permanently** keep **all** old state and contract definitions on their node's classpath
+Currently, all nodes must **permanently** keep **all** old state and contract definitions on their node's classpath if the explicit upgrade

-.. note:: Once the contract-code-as-an-attachment feature has been implemented, nodes will only be required to keep the
-   old state and contract definitions on their node's classpath for the duration of the upgrade

-Changing a state or contract's package constitutes a definition change.
-If you want to move a state or contract
-definition to a new package, you must also preserve the definition in the old package
+process was used on them.

+.. note:: This requirement will go away in a future version of Corda.
+In Corda 4, the contract-code-as-attachment feature was implemented
+          only for "normal" transactions. `Contract Upgrade` and `Notary Change` transactions will still be executed withing the node classpath.

 2. Write the new state and contract definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Update the contract and/or state definitions.
+Update the contract and state definitions.
 There are no restrictions on how states are updated.
 However,
 upgraded contracts must implement the ``UpgradedContract`` interface.
 This interface is defined as:

 .. sourcecode:: kotlin